Optimal Displacement Sensing with Spin-Dependent Squeezed States: Introduction

 Measuring the response of a system to estimate an unknown parameter underpins the development of science and technology.
 For example, the detection of gravitational waves at the Laser Interferometer Gravitational-Wave Observatory (LIGO) confirmed one of the most important predictions of the general theory of relativity~\cite{aasiEnhancedSensitivityLIGO2013,AbbottObservation}, while precision spectroscopy in atomic clocks has revolutionized timekeeping with fractional uncertainties now below $10^{-18}$~\cite{aeppliClock8102024,ludlowOpticalAtomicClocks2015}.
 At the same time, significant efforts have been devoted to using quantum systems for sensing theorized couplings between Standard Model fields and dark matter candidates such as dark photons, millicharged dark matter or axions~\cite{TURNER199067,budkerMillichargedDarkMatter2022,zhengQuantumenhancedDarkMatter2025}.
 Such couplings would induce ultra-small bosonic \emph{displacements} of a microwave field~\cite{duSearchInvisibleAxion2018,braggioQuantumEnhancedSensingAxion2025,zhengQuantumenhancedDarkMatter2025,dixitSearchingDarkMatter2021,backesQuantumEnhancedSearch2021} or a mechanical oscillator~\cite{kolkowitzCoherentSensingMechanical2012,schrepplerOpticallyMeasuringForce2014,gilmoreAmplitudeSensingZeroPoint2017,gilmoreQuantumenhancedSensingDisplacements2021,budkerMillichargedDarkMatter2022,delaneyMeasurementMotionQuantum2019}, which could be measured by a sufficiently sensitive displacement sensor.

 The sensitivity of the quantum sensor crucially depends on its initial reference state.
-Using a classical, uncorrelated reference state, the estimation uncertainty is lower bounded by the so-called standard quantum limit (SQL).
+Using a classical, uncorrelated reference state, the estimation variance is lower bounded by the so-called standard quantum limit (SQL).
 For displacement sensing, the SQL is defined by bosonic coherent states and is constant, $\rm{SQL} \propto \mathcal{O}(1)$.
 As such, the sensitivity cannot be improved by simply increasing the amplitude of the coherent state.
-By instead using non-classical reference states and quantum measurement protocols, the estimation uncertainty is ultimately limited by Heisenberg scaling, $\rm{HS} \propto 1/\langle \hat{n} \rangle$, where $\langle \hat{n} \rangle$ is the reference state's average bosonic occupation~\cite{degenQuantumSensing2017}.
-This is know as \emph{quantum-enhanced sensing}.
+By instead using non-classical reference states and quantum measurement protocols, the estimation variance is ultimately limited by Heisenberg scaling, $\rm{HS} \propto 1/\langle \hat{n} \rangle$, where $\langle \hat{n} \rangle$ is the reference state's average bosonic occupation~\cite{degenQuantumSensing2017}.
+This is known as \emph{quantum-enhanced sensing}.

 Previous works have considered a range of different bosonic reference states for quantum-enhanced displacement sensing.
 Examples of states that can achieve sub-SQL sensitivities are Fock states~\cite{wolfMotionalFockStates2019a,dengQuantumenhancedMetrologyLarge2024} and their (optimal) superpositions~\cite{grochowskiOptimalPhaseinsensitiveForce2025}, phase-twirled squeezed states~\cite{goreckiQuantumMetrologyNoisy2022} and two- and four-component cat states~\cite{munroWeakforceDetectionSuperposed2002,zhengQuantumenhancedDarkMatter2025}.
 Simultaneous sub-SQL sensing of a displacement's real and imaginary phase-space component can also be achieved using, for example, single-mode grid states~\cite{valahuQuantumenhancedMultiparameterSensing2025,duivenvoordenSingleModeDisplacementSensor2017,labarcaQuantumSensingDisplacements2025} and two-mode squeezed states~\cite{cardosoSuperpositionTwomodeSqueezed2021,genoniOptimalEstimationJoint2013,liMultiparameterQuantumMetrology2023}.